 Change management is usually a requirement in the electronics industry.
 This specifically relates to changes needed after the initial design of your project.
-In the electronics industry, an engineering change notice (ECN) is the most common example of change management.
+In the electronics industry, an engineering change order (ECO) is the most common example of change management.

-Most businesses have an ECN process (also called an engineering change order, or ECO).
+Most businesses have an ECO process.
 But any good business is always looking to improve on it.
 Fortunately, there are numerous ways they can achieve that goal.

-Let’s take a look at some commonplace ECN issues and ways the process can be streamlined to to keep you and your manufacturer very happy.
+Let’s take a look at some commonplace ECO issues and ways you can streamline the process to keep you and your electronics contract manufacturer very happy.

-An Engineering Change Notice in Paper Form!?
+An Engineering Change Order Procedure in Paper Form!?
 Embrace Technology!

-This issue permeates into other areas of business as well, but the use of paper ECNs can really inhibit your company’s level of communication.
-While hard copies are nice to have in some occasions, the ability to access digital ECNs can make life much easier in terms of sharing the notice and making notes and amendments.
-It also gives you the ability to archive ECNs for future reference, so you know what changes have been made in the past.
+This issue permeates into other areas of business as well, but the use of paper ECOs can really inhibit your company’s level of communication.
+While hard copies are nice to have in some occasions, the ability to access digital notices can make life much easier in terms of sharing the notice and making notes and amendments.
+It also gives you the ability to archive ECOs for future reference, so you know what changes have been made in the past.

 In all, the move to digital is a logical and increasingly necessary step.
 It connects your manufacturing floor with engineering, resulting in quicker and higher quality communication and making the whole change order process much more efficient.

-Once you’ve determined an ECN is necessary, you can streamline the process from the very beginning.
+Once you’ve determined the engineering change notice process is necessary, you can streamline it from the very beginning.
 If you present your manufacturer with the proper information up front, it can reduce a lot of the back-and-forth that bottlenecks the process and simply allows the manufacturer to get to work.

-The information you should always supply your manufacturer up front:
+Use this engineering change note format to remember the information you should always supply your manufacturer up-front:

 - Identification of changes